flavienbwk/blockchain-php/README.md

 var_dump($all);
 ````

-As 3 blocks has been added, it will display :
+As 3 blocks have been added, it will display :

 ````php
 [